Make your book discoverable with a metadata-rich website

 SEO is your most reliable book marketing partner

-It sounds weird, but search engines are your biggest marketing partners as they provide reliable, continuous passive marketing .
-Why?
-Because readers can find you simply by entering words that describe your book into a search engine.
-Leverage these words for your benefit.
+It sounds weird, but search engines are your best book marketing partners.
+So use keywords so the search engines can deliver reliable, continuous passive marketing for your book.
+That's just how it is these days.
+Readers can find you simply by entering words that describe your book into a search engine.

 Metadata is everywhere: in your website, in the ISBN record for your book, in the online book retailer sites, in your social media sites, even in the documents, audio and video files you upload to the web.